 For those with hearing disabilities, First Alert also has smoke alarms that utilize flashing strobe lights and vibrations to alert them to danger.

-All smoke alarms consist of two basic parts: a sensor to sense the smoke and a very loud electronic horn to wake people up.
+All smoke alarms consist of two basic parts: a sensor to detect the smoke and a very loud electronic horn to alert the surrounding area.
 Smoke detectors can run off of a 9-volt battery or 120-volt house current.
 Let's examine the two most common types of smoke alarms used today: photoelectric detectors and ionization detectors.
 And, we'll also take a look inside an ionization detector.
 We'll start with photoelectric detectors.